 Due to the COVID-19 outbreak, Kendal People Café sessions have been suspended until further notice.

-Bags are made up of donations from local food retailers, including rescued food which would otherwise have been wasted.
+The food we have on offer is donations from local food retailers, including rescued food which would otherwise have been wasted.
 Whilst all the food is perfectly fine, it might have a short use-by date.
-Due to the fluctuating supply we cannot guarantee the content or number of bags we are able to offer, but we try to share what we have as fairly as possible.
+Due to the fluctuating supply we cannot guarantee what we will have available each week, but we try to share what we have as fairly as possible.

 Waste into Wellbeing is delighted to be working with the marvellous nurses and carers of the local NHS Integrated Care in the Community team.
 In normal times, the Lunch Bunch scheme sees vulnerable and socially isolated elderly residents gather together once a month for a three-course lunch and a good natter.